CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 1. `cd /path/to/chempropBayes`
 2. `pip install -e .`

+Then you can use `import chemprop` or `from chemprop import ...` in your other code.

 ## Logging

 `chempropBayes` is setup for logging with [wandb](https://www.wandb.com/).
 When running on a GPU offline, set `os.environ['WANDB_MODE'] = 'dryrun'`.
 For most methods, the code logs negative log likelihood, validation accuracy and learning rate.